 What is the best color for a men’s bedroom?

 The question itself is flawed, because its answer cannot be universal.
-There is no single color, or even a defined group of colors, that fits best for every men’s bedroom.
+There is no single colour, or even a defined group of colours, that fits best for every man’s bedroom.
 That’s exactly the point.
 The idea of a one-size-fits-all masculine palette has shifted.
-Where once deep blues and greys were seen as defaults, 2025 design thinking leans into intentionality over tradition.
-The best color isn’t the one that exhibits the gender, but the one that reflects his pace, purpose, and personal rhythm.
+Where once deep blues and greys were seen as defaults, 2026 design thinking leans into intentionality over tradition.
+The best colour isn’t the one that exhibits the gender, but the one that reflects his pace, purpose, and personal rhythm.

 1. Earthy Neutrals Bedroom Color